stfc/cloud-docs/source/Flavors.rst

 #######
 le*.*
 #######
 These are flavors which utilize local SSD storage on the hypervisors with 100GB being allocated to the root disk and the rest to an ephemeral disk.
+These instances currently cannot be live migrated.

 Otherwise the flavors behave as c*.* flavors